All Episodes

 Who had this?

-It's supposed my father's sister.
+It's my father's sister.

 Lovely lady, really wonderful woman.

-And you know, but she was older growing up, and she always said, Missouri.
+And, you know, but she was older growing up and she always said, Missouri.

-I said, It's Missouri.
+I said, it's Missouri.

 It's Missouri.